dpplweb/dppl-content/_posts/christina/0412-01-01-language-center.md

 ---

 ##  SUBSCRIPTION DATABASES - DPPL library card required from home.
-You can get help learning languages, including English, using our subscription database or a variety of free Web sites listed below.
+You can get help learning languages, including English, using our subscription databases or a variety of free Web sites listed below.

+### Library PressDisplay

+Reading a newspaper in another language is a great way to learn vocabulary and common usage.
+LPD also has a feature that reads an article to you - this can help develop your listening comprehension skills.
+Current newspapers in several languages are presented in full-page format with photographs, advertisements, crossword puzzles and cartoons.

 ### Mango Languages